panilya/panilya.github.io/content/about.md

 slug = "about"
 +++

 My name is Illia and I'm a Software Developer with interest in backend systems.
-I work on cool AI Assistant and more at [BotsCrew](https://botscrew.com/) and from time to time I write articles on different interesting to me topics and contribute to Open-Source projects.
+I work on cool AI assistants and more at [BotsCrew](https://botscrew.com/).
+Also, from time to time I write articles on different interesting to me topics and contribute to Open-Source projects.

 Other places I publish my articles are: